IdraChaudhary/NurseChartX/CONTRIBUTING.md

 Maximum line length: 88 characters (Black formatter)

 Testing
-Write tests for new functionality
+-Write tests for new functionality

-Ensure all tests pass before submitting PR
+-Ensure all tests pass before submitting PR

-Run tests: pytest tests/
+-Run tests: pytest tests/

-Test coverage: pytest --cov=src tests/
+-Test coverage: pytest --cov=src tests/

 Pull Request Process
-Create a feature branch from main
+-Create a feature branch from main

-Make your changes with clear commit messages
+-Make your changes with clear commit messages

-Add or update tests as needed
+-Add or update tests as needed

-Update documentation if required
+-Update documentation if required

-Ensure CI checks pass
+-Ensure CI checks pass

-Submit PR with clear description of changes
+-Submit PR with clear description of changes

 Issue Reporting
-Use the issue templates
+-Use the issue templates

-Provide reproduction steps for bugs
+-Provide reproduction steps for bugs

 For feature requests, explain the use case and benefits